sethgeyer/basic-git/README.md

 1. Push this change to GitHub
 1. Ask for an instructor to review your work
 1. Redirect the output from `git log` into a file called git-log.txt.
 NO TEXT EDITORS!
-1. Commit this file with the contents
+1. Commit this file with the contents.
+Try using `git add -p`
 1. Push this change to GitHub
 1. Ask for an instructor to review your work
 1. Log into students and create a submission for this exercise